Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         aos: fade-up
         icon: "#lightbulb-on"
         title: Lighting
-        desc: "Achieve the perfect day and night-time lighting ambience.
+        desc: "Achieve the perfect day and nighttime lighting ambience.
 Transform your new or existing lighting and manual shading into an automated system within hours. "
         aos_select: true